 Our administration team are here to make your stay in Brighton as easy and enjoyable as possible by helping you before, during and after your course as required.
 We have a dedicated team of staff that organises everything in-house so that we can control the quality of our services.

-Ali is Head of the Accommodation and Welfare Department here at ELC Brighton.
-She joined in 2010.
+Ali is Operations Manager at ELC Brighton.
+She joined ELC in 2010 and worked in the accommodation department until 2022 as Head of Accommodation and Welfare.
 Ali is originally from Johannesburg but studied in the US for 3 years before coming to live in England in 1999.
 Before joining ELC she worked for a school in London.
 She loves travelling and playing squash.

 Sam Woods MAAT Finance Manager